Amaryllidaceae

 Narcissus

-Daffodil is a bulbous plant that blooms in early spring with elegant flowers.
-Its fresh fragrance and graceful appearance make it a popular choice for gardens and parks.
+Daffodil (Narcissus) is a bulbous plant that blooms with beautiful flowers in early spring.
+With its refreshing fragrance and graceful appearance, it is widely planted in gardens and parks.

 Basic Information